The Interdisciplinary Center for Economic Science is proud to present our 2016-2017 job market candidate:

 Research Fields: Primary: Economic Theory, Experimental Economics | Secondary: Market Design, Mathematical Economics, Political Economics

-Join us for the next ICES Experimental Economics Seminar of the semester, featuring Nina Mazar.
+Join us for the next ICES Seminar in Experimental Economics and Game Theory of the semester, featuring Ryan Oprea.

-Profesor Mazar, of the University of Toronto, will discuss her paper Probabilistic Purchasing: When Retailing and Las Vegas Meet.
-The talk will take place on Friday, December 6, from 4:00 to 5:30pm, in room 5075 of the Metropolitan Building, Arlington campus.
+Prof. Oprea, of the University of California, Santa Barbara, will discuss his paper (co-authored with Jacopo Magnani) Why Do People Violate No-Trade Theorems?
+A Diagnostic Test.
+The talk will take place on Friday, April 28, from 4:00 to 5:00pm, in room 5183 of the Metropolitan Building, Arlington campus.

-Visit the Seminar schedule to access this week’s papers and to learn more about upcoming speakers.
+Visit the Seminar schedule to access the paper and to learn more about upcoming speakers.

 The Experimental Economics Summer Program is designed for undergraduate students.
 The curriculum aims to teach students how game theory and experimental economics can be combined to inform our understanding of human decision-making and affect research in applied fields.
-This course employs a combination of hands-on learning about decision-making processes through the use of experimental methods and also includes roundtable discussions of readings.
-Topics include, but are not limited to, Behavioral and Social Welfare Economics, Behavioral and Human Evolution, Behavioral and Market Development, and Behavioral Economics in Labor Markets.
-Please visit the Summer Program’s homepage for more information.
+This course employs a combination of hands-on learning about decision-making processes through the use of experimental methods and roundtable discussions of readings.
+Visit us again soon for information about upcoming workshops.